-Chlorpromazine is used to treat nausea and vomiting, hiccups and sometimes other conditions.
-It may also be used to treat some mental health problems.
+Chlorpromazine is used to treat some mental health problems such as schizophrenia.
+It is also used for hiccups, nausea and vomiting, and sometimes other conditions.

 Before you start

 - Tell your doctor if you have heart, liver, bowel, bladder or prostate problems. - Tell your doctor if you have diabetes, Parkinson's disease, angle-closure glaucoma, have ever had a seizure, blood clot, stroke or 'mini-stroke', or if you have experienced strange body movements with another medicine. - Tell your doctor if you are pregnant, planning to become pregnant, or breastfeeding. - Your doctor may do a heart test (ECG) before you start and while you are taking chlorpromazine.